There are different ways to plan your story depending on your own way of thinking.

 I’m going to talk you through the process of brainstorming that initial story nugget idea so you can turn one small idea into the plan for a story.

-My style of story mapping is very visual, but find the style that works for your brain.
+If you’re very visual, like me, you might find a story map helps you plan your story.
 It’ll contain the same information and be a very similar process of building up, but not everybody thinks in the same way.
 It’ll talk you through how I draw out mine and then you can adapt it for you.

 When I story map I end up with a spiderweb of lines across the page, connecting characters, motivations, and any histories.
 My map will get bigger and bigger from the initial idea until I have a working plan.